Shared Flavors , Shared Memories

 Bar-table dining.
 Small plates, bread and cured meat, wine, and a menu laid out for solo eating.
 Photo by the author

-“Eating is the real part of the day.
-Setting down spoons and chopsticks with your dad.
-That’s what I enjoy.
-What else is life, if not that?”
+"Eating is the real part of the day.
+Setting down spoons and chopsticks with your dad — that's what I enjoy.
+What else is life, if not that?"

 I understand her more as I get older.
 When my husband is on a business trip, I eat whatever is easiest.
 No table setting, no small rituals.
-There’s nothing wrong with eating alone, but after a while it starts to feel a little heavy.
-It’s not the food you miss; it’s the presence beside you, the soft clinking of dishes, the little comments that fill the space between bites.
-The simple rhythm of eating with someone.
+There's nothing wrong with eating alone.
+But after a while, it's not the food you miss.
+It's the presence beside you, the soft clinking of dishes, the little comments that fill the space between bites.

 Dining tables set for shared meals, showing different table arrangements before eating, with empty plates, side dishes, and prepared ingredients.